Blog Home

 In fact, a service-based issue makes a customer four times more likely to switch to a competitor.
 And while happy customers become your brand evangelists, unhappy ones tend to become vocal critics.
 Look into the root cause of customer dissatisfaction and deploy one or more of these ways to mend broken relationships:

-• Long wait times: deploy AI chatbots trained to resolve your most frequent use-cases
+• Long wait times: Deploy AI chatbots trained to resolve your most frequent use cases.

-• Poor customer experience: listen, empathize, apologize and give a justified resolution
+• Poor customer experience: Listen, empathize, apologize and give a justified resolution.

-• Multiple call transfers: defuse tense situations with straightforward escalation routes
+• Multiple call transfers: Defuse tense situations with straightforward escalation routes.

-• Product quality issues: fix underlying issues, update them on improvements and incentivize a repeat purchase
+• Product quality issues: Fix underlying issues, update them on improvements and incentivize a repeat purchase.

-5. Improve customer retention, loyalty and lifetime value
+5. Improve customer retention and lifetime value

 You are likely to keep more customers if they are satisfied with your customer service.
 Over time, multiple happy service experiences turn retention into loyalty.